devitocodes/devito/compier_optimization_plan.md

    these changes keep the same broad fusion algorithm, but they start replacing repeated rescans with cached summaries and synthetic scopes.

-6. Replace repeated generic fusion-hazard walks with focused hazard summaries, and tighten derivative-driven rescans.
+6. ~~Replace repeated generic fusion-hazard walks with focused hazard summaries, and tighten derivative-driven rescans.~~

    Relevant iteration-0 commits:
    `8c2e76a99` (`CODEX: ITER 5`, `fusion_hazards` summary),
    `024de93a2` (`clusters: Cheapen derivative topofusion hazards`), `0abbe2cb9` (`clusters: Restrict derivative nofuse rescans`).

+   Completed on the current branch in a simpler form than the original iteration-0
+   patches: fusion hazard analysis now reuses the already-cached per-ClusterGroup `Scope` inventories and synthesizes cross-scope dependences via `Scope.from_scopes(...)`, instead of repeatedly constructing fresh `Scope(exprs0 + exprs1)` objects from raw expressions.

+   Performance:
+   compared with the pre-fusion landed state, the probes moved from `23.16 s -> 15.94 s` and `72.34 s -> 36.92 s`.

    Rationale:
-   this bucket produced meaningful wins, but it was also one of the first places where correctness regressions appeared.
-It should be revisited only after the simpler cache-based groundwork is back in place.
+   this turned out to be the dominant remaining algorithmic win after the earlier caching groundwork was in place.
+The essential gain is sparing repeated expression rescans during fusion/topofusion legality checks.

 7. Add concurrency inside expression lowering only after the single-threaded fast paths are understood.